Skip to main content Skip to navigation

 Scout & Sample

-• Scout for symptoms on trees of fruit-bearing age.
-See X-disease Phytoplasma Sampling Recommendations for Nurseries
+• See X-disease Phytoplasma Sampling Recommendations for Nurseries

 • Mother trees